GulshanArora7/awsChatbot/README.md

 ## Prerequisites to run application in kubernetes

-* Locally running kubernetes cluster(minikube) or production punning kubernetes cluster in your environment
+* Locally running kubernetes cluster(minikube) or production running kubernetes cluster in your environment
 * Basic kubernetes tools like kubectl (to interact with kubernetes cluster), helm(for deployment)
 * CLI terminal to run all the commands
-* Access service health endpoint from any browser
+* Access service health-check endpoint from any browser

 ## Installation